mpact-vzw/ScnSocialAuth/README.md

 );
 ```

-If you do not already have a valid Zend\Session\SessionManager in your service
+If you do not already have a valid Laminas\Session\SessionManager in your service
 manager configuration, put the following in `./config/autoload/session.local.php`:
 ```
 <?php